-The values in Table 18 reflect an increase in freshwater storage between Spring 2016 and Spring 2017 of 3,000 acre-feet (as compared to the seasonal storage loss of 1,000 acre-feet between Spring and Fall 2017).
+The values in Table 18 reflect an increase in freshwater storage between Spring 2016 and Spring 2017 of 3,200 acre-feet (as compared to the seasonal storage loss of 1,000 acre-feet between Spring and Fall 2017).
 The annual change in storage includes an increase in fresh groundwater storage (<250 mg/L chloride) of 900 acre-feet in the Lower Aquifer (including a seasonal gain of 700 acre-feet during 2016).
 The increased spring storage is consistent with the increased precipitation in Los Osos, compared to the prior four years (26.63 inches of precipitation at Station #727 in the 2017 rainfall year, compared to an average of 9.7 inches from 2013 to 2016).

-Freshwater storage in the Western Area of Lower Aquifer Zone D increased by 2,000 acre-feet between Fall 2016 and Fall 2017, then increased by another 700 acre-feet through Fall 2017.
+Freshwater storage in the Western Area of Lower Aquifer Zone D increased by 2,000 acre-feet between Fall 2016 and Spring 2017, then increased by another 700 acre-feet through Fall 2017.
 The change in Zone D freshwater storage between Fall 2016 and Fall 2017 was a net gain of 2,700 acre-feet, as shown by the westerly retreat of the seawater intrusion front in Figure 18.
+As previously noted, a portion of the seawater intrusion front retreat and associated increase in freshwater storage may be due to wellbore flow at metric well LA10, pending further evaluation.